Occupational Health and Safety Code

 468(5)

-A worker who is not referred to in subsection (1) must not use, handle, prepare, load, fire, burn or destroy an explosive or detonator or perform other work directly with an explosive or detonator.
+A worker who is not referred to in subsection (1) must not use, handle, prepare, load, detonate, burn or destroy an explosive or detonator or perform other work directly with an explosive or detonator.

 Certification of blasters